-PLEASE MARK YOUR VOTE ON REVERSE SIDE, SIGN, DATE AND RETURN THIS PROMPTLY IN ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE ON REVERSE SIDE, SIGN, DATE AND RETURN PROMPTLY IN ENCLOSED ENVELOPE.

-PLEASE MARK VOTE IN OVAL IN THE FOLLOWING MANNER USING DARK INK ONLY $/\rm X/$
+PLEASE MARK VOTE IN OVAL IN THE FOLLOWING MANNER USING DARK INK ONLY

-VOTE For all nom (except as WITHHOLD authority to vot for all nominees 1.
-Election of Directors: Three-year terms - B. S. Chelberg, A. L. Kelly, and R. J. Decyk Two-year term - B. M. Beronja One-year term - L. A. Hadley / / / / TO WITHHOLD YOUR VOTE FOR ANY NOMIN STRIKE A LINE THROUGH THE NOMINEE'S IN THE LIST ABOVE.
+WITHHOLD For all nominees authority to vote (except as for all nominees indicated)

+1. Election of Directors: Three-year terms - B. S. Chelberg, A. L. Kelly, and R. J. Decyk Two-year term - B. M. Beronja One-year term - L. A. Hadley

+TO WITHHOLD YOUR VOTE FOR ANY NOMINEE, STRIKE A LINE THROUGH THE NOMINEE'S NAME IN THE LIST ABOVE.

 For Against Abstain 2.
-Proposal to amend the Restated Certificate of Incorporation to increase authorized common stock. / / / / / / 3.
-In their discretion, the Proxies are authorized to vote on such other matters as may properly come before the meeting.
-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR ITEMS 1 AND 2.
+Proposal to amend the Restated Certificate of Incorporation to [ ] [ ] [ ] increase authorized common stock.

+3. In their discretion, the Proxies are authorized to vote on such other matters as may properly come before the meeting.

+The Board of Directors Recommends a Vote for Items 1 and 2.

 Please sign exactly as name appears herein.
 For joint accounts, all holders should sign.
 Executors, administrators, trustees and guardians should give full title.
 If a corporation, sign in corporation name by authorized officer.
 If a partnership, please sign in partnership name by authorized person.

+Dated: , 1997

-Dated: , 19 9 97 Receipt of Notice and Proxy Statemen acknowledged. tatement is of the Annual Meeting t is hereby Signatı
+- of Notice of the $\gamma$ Statement is hedged. Ме eeting

+Signature